How to identify and bridge learning gaps in the classroom

 - Visit classrooms in person.

-Formal assessments may not capture everything.
-Teachers and administrators who take the time to observe learning in action will be better able to gauge student engagement and other important factors.
+Formal assessments may not capture every type of learning gap.
+Teachers and school district administrators who take the time to observe in-person learning in action will be better able to gauge student engagement and other important factors.
 They’ll also be able to see for themselves where students might need more help.

 - Create groups to provide targeted support.